nrempel/nrempel.com/content.md

 ## story-milestones
 - **Now - Shopify:** Senior engineer shaping resilient commerce infrastructure for merchants.
 - **Strobe:** Led the engineering team that launched the creator collaboration platform called Strobe.
-- **BC Corporate Registry:** Shipped the province’s first verifiable credentials launch so filings could be trusted end-to-end.
+- **BC Corporate Registry:** Shipped the province’s first verifiable credentials launch so filings could be trusted end to end.
 - **Servmetrics:** Co-founded the platform and built the live sentiment pipeline that surfaced customer feedback in real time.

 ## focus-title